Élisabeth Guigou: Member of the National Assembly, 2002–2017

 Guigou failed to be elected Mayor of Avignon and, facing possible defeat against Marie-Josée Roig in her district, was nominated as a candidate for the National Assembly in 2002 in the heavily left-wing département of Seine-Saint-Denis.
 She was re-elected in 2007.

 Guigou campaigned for the Yes side in the referendum on the 2005 Treaty establishing a Constitution for Europe.

 From 2010 until 2011, Guigou served as vice-president of the National Assembly.
 In 2011, she was a supporter of Socialist Party leader Martine Aubry's presidential bid.
 However, she later helped Aubry's competitor François Hollande to prepare to re-negotiate European fiscal rules.

 From 2012 until 2017, Guigou served as chairwoman of the Committee on Foreign Affairs since 2012.
 She was also a member of the Committee on European Affairs and the Working Group on the Prevention of Conflicts of Interest.
 In addition to her committee assignments, she served as vice-chairwoman of the French-Moroccan Parliamentary Friendship Group.

+Ahead of the Socialist Party's 2012 convention in Toulouse, Guigou publicly endorsed Harlem Désir as candidate to succeed Martine Aubry at the party's leadership.

 In 2013, Guigou represented France for the funeral of Margaret Thatcher.

 Shortly after the referendum on the status of Crimea held on 16 March 2014, Guigou and her counterparts of the Weimar Triangle parliaments – Norbert Röttgen of Germany and Grzegorz Schetyna of Poland – visited Kyiv to express their countries' firm support of the territorial integrity and the European integration of Ukraine.
 This was the first time that parliamentarians of the Weimar Triangle had ever made a joint trip to a third country.

 Following the 2014 European elections, Guigou confirmed her interest in succeeding Michel Barnier as France's member of the European Commission, thereby challenging Pierre Moscovici.

 From 2015, Guigou served as a member of the European Commission's High-level Group of Personalities on Defence Research chaired by Elżbieta Bieńkowska.